 EMEA Revenues.
-During the three months ended June 30, 2023, EMEA revenue increased by \$87.6 million or 15% (22% on a constant currency basis).
-Growth in EMEA revenues was primarily due to:
+During the three months ended September 30, 2023, EMEA revenues increased by \$116.9 million or 20% (26% on a constant currency basis).
+Growth in EMEA revenues was primarily due to power price increases in various European countries in response to the increased cost of utilities, as noted below.
+In addition to power price increases, growth in EMEA revenues was further driven by:

-- approximately \$34.5 million of incremental revenues generated from our IBX data center expansions; - power price increases in various European countries in response to the increased cost of utilities, as noted below; and - increase in orders from both our existing customers and new customers during the period.
+- approximately \$17.1 million of incremental revenues generated from our IBX data center expansions; - \$8.3 million of incremental revenues from services provided to our joint ventures; and - an increase in orders from both our existing customers and new customers during the period.